BALANCING AND VIBRATION SENSOR

 The grinding operation can be divided in the following two processes:

 - Grinding wheel conditioning process (positioning and dressing)

 The grinding wheel conditioning process, is necessary after the part machining process in order to return the grinding wheel profile to its original condition.
 Note: it’s extremely important when using super abrasive grinding wheels.

 For the part machining process, useful information must be supplied to optimise the process.
 This includes cycle-time and total machining cost, as well as monitoring any unexpected failure (e.g. crash).

-These processes can be monitored by sensors using ultrasonic technology (acoustic emission) that can monitor the noise emitted at the point where the part or the dresser touch the grinding wheel.
+These processes can be monitored by sensors using ultrasonic technology (acoustic emission) that can monitor the noise emitted at the point where the part and the dresser touch the grinding wheel.
 The noise is usually referred to as acoustic emission signals that are elastic waves with a wide frequency range (up to 1000 kHz); generated by the energy stored and released inside the machine structure.

-- The air gap check reduces cycle-times by optimising the change in the grinding wheel approach speed.
+- The air gap check, reduces cycle-times by optimising the change in the grinding wheel approach speed.

 - The dressing control detects the grinding wheel-dresser contact, to speed up the dressing cycle and prevent damages to the grinding wheel.